pojntfx/irasync-frontend/README.md

 ## Screenshots

-> Below are the screenshots of the "static_mockups" (currently master) branch.
+> Below are the screenshots of the "static_mockups" branch.
 These may be outdated.

 ### A community in light mode